-Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: January 28, 2014; Ruling No. 2014-3803; Agency: Virginia Department of Health; Outcome: Grievant Not in Compliance.
+Issue: Compliance - Grievance Procedure (5-Day Rule); Ruling Date: April 23, 2015; Ruling No. 2015-4141; Agency: Department of Behavioral Health and Developmental Services; Outcome: Grievant Not in Compliance.

+April 24, 2015 Ruling No. 2015-4141 Page 2

+COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution

+COMPLIANCE RULING

-COMMONWEALTH of VIRGINIA Department of Human Resource Management Office of Employment Dispute Resolution COMPLIANCE RULING In the matter of the Virginia Department of Health Ruling Number 2014-3803 January 28, 2014 The Virginia Department of Health (the "agency") has requested a compliance ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management in relation to the grievant's September 4, 2013 grievance.
+In the matter of the Department of Behavior Health and Developmental Services Ruling Number 2015-4141 April 24, 2015

+The Department of Behavior Health and Developmental Services (the "agency") has requested a compliance ruling from the Office of Employment Dispute Resolution ("EDR") at the Department of Human Resource Management in relation to the grievant's February 5, 2015 grievance.
 The agency alleges that the grievant has failed to comply with the time limits set forth in the grievance procedure for advancing or concluding her grievance.

+FACTS

-FACTS On or about September 4, 2013, the grievant initiated an expedited grievance with the agency.
-The second step meeting was held on November 8, and the second step response was issued to the grievant on December 6.
-Having received no further response from the grievant, the agency mailed, by certified mail, a notice of noncompliance to her on January 9, 2014.
+On or about February 5, 2015, the grievant initiated a grievance with the agency.
+The first step response was delivered to the grievant on March 10.1 Having received no further response from the grievant, on or about March 26, 2015, the agency mailed, by certified mail, a notice of noncompliance to her.
 In its notice of noncompliance, the agency requested a response from the grievant within five workdays of her receipt of the notice.
+The certified mail receipt indicates that the notice of noncompliance was delivered on the following day, March 27.
+As more than five workdays have elapsed since the grievant received notice of her alleged noncompliance and she has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.

+DISCUSSION

-The certified mail receipt indicates that the notice of noncompliance was delivered to the grievant's address on January 11, 2014.
-Since more than five workdays have elapsed since the grievant received notice of her alleged noncompliance, and she has not yet advanced or concluded her grievance, the agency seeks a compliance ruling allowing it to administratively close the grievance.
-DISCUSSION The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
-Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming noncompliance may seek a compliance ruling from EDR, who may in turn order the party to 1 The second step meeting and response were delayed in this case because the grievance was initially the subject of a ruling from EDR on whether the grievant had access to the grievance procedure.
-See EDR Ruling No. 2014-3711.
+The grievance procedure requires both parties to address procedural noncompliance through a specific process.2 That process assures that the parties first communicate with each other about the noncompliance, and resolve any compliance problems voluntarily, without EDR's involvement.
+Specifically, the party claiming noncompliance must notify the other party in writing and allow five workdays for the opposing party to correct any noncompliance.3 If the opposing party fails to correct the noncompliance within this five-day period, the party claiming

+1 Although the agency included a letter with the grievance packet that states the second step response is enclosed, there is nothing to indicate that the grievance advanced beyond the first step.
+It appears instead that the agency's letter contains a clerical error, and the response delievered to the grievant on March 10 was indeed the first step response.
+Ultimately, this issue is immaterial as the grievant has failed to comply with the grievance procedure as discussed below.

 2 Grievance Procedure Manual § 6.3.